TrautsNottus/trautsnottus.github.io/_docs/classteacher/clog/take-register.md

 ## Opening Take Register

 1. Open the {% include glossarytooltip.html explain="Menu" %}.
-1. Use the {% include glossarytooltip.html explain="Menu Search" %} to find the {% include glossarytooltip.html explain="Class Log" %}.
+1. Use the {% include glossarytooltip.html explain="Menu Search" %} to find the {% include glossarytooltip.html explain="Class Log" page=page %}.
 1. Choose your class.
 1. Click **Take Register** on the toolbar.